The United Kingdom left the EU on 31 January 2020. UK nationals are no longer EU or EEA citizens.

 Suppose you do not have access to your registration certificate or came to Norway before the registration scheme was applied.
 In that case, you can bring a residence certificate from the tax authorities to show that you are resident in Norway.
 You can order a residence certificate from the tax authorities through Altinn (external website).
 Note that it will take a few days to receive this, so make sure to order it well in advance.

-If you are a British citizen who came to Norway before 1 January 2021 or as a family member to a British citizen who came to Norway before 1 January 2021, you must contact the Norwegian Tax Administration to be assigned a D number or a national identification number.
+If you are a UK national who came to Norway before 1 January 2021 or as a family member to a UK national who came to Norway before 1 January 2021, you must contact the Norwegian Tax Administration to be assigned a D number or a national identification number.

 You cannot contact the UDI or the police to get a D number or a national identification number.